Your dog must be registered by the time it is three months old. From the age of three months, fee rates are calculated proportionally for the year.

-Registration forms will be sent out by mid-June and your payment is required by the 1st of August.
+Registration forms are posted out by mid-June and your payment is required by the 1st of August.
 If you register on time, you will be charged at a discounted rate.

 When you register your dog the following information about the dog and the dogs owner will be required: